Dare649/character-app/README.md

 - Axios: for managing my http requests with the baseURL - "http://localhost:3000/"

-- Formik & Yup: for managing my form and validations

-- Json-server: as a dummy server for managing data
+- Json-server: as a dummy server for managing data.
+I run the json-server by typing; npx json-server -p 3000 -w data/db.json ensuring the port (3000) is the same as the baseURL "http://localhost:3000/"

 - React Icons: for allowing me using react icons

 - Tailwind CSS: for my styling

+- React Router DOM: for managing all navigations in the application

 # Process

-- Users lands on the screen-1 which is the home route requesting for users to input a desired character not more than 20 characters
+- Users lands on the input screen which is the home route requesting for users to input a desired character

-- Upon successfull input of the desired characters, the user will be directed to view all characters that has been inputted so far
+- Upon successfull input of the desired characters, the user will be directed to view all characters that has been inputted so far individually in a card.
+Same character will have the same card color

-- Users can click on the "back" button to got back to screen-1 from screen-2
+- Users can click on the "back" button to got back to input screen from input screen

-- Users can click on the character in screen-2 which will direct them to see the individual character clicked.
-Note: users should click on the word character and not the entire box
+- When a user click on a desired character on the result screen to delete, all the same character will delete also leaving characters that are not the same

-- Users can click on the "back" button to return to screen-2
+- Users can click on the "back" button to return to input screen

-- Users can delete their desired character.